-It appears that student feedback on course evaluations has a low response rate.
+It appears that student feedback on course evaluations has a sufficient response rate.
 Faculty members mention that they attempt to gather verbal comments from their students throughout the school year.
-Despite the low participation, the feedback from the questionnaires was reviewed, conclusions were drawn, and recommendations for improvement were provided.
+The feedback from the questionnaires was reviewed, conclusions were drawn, and recommendations for improvement were provided.

 The PSP has established a quality assurance policy that is monitored and evaluated on a systematic basis.
 The process provides specific directions for improvement, which is considered necessary for further actions.
-Several KPIs are included in the policy goal setting, whereas the KPI related to graduation/retention was not found.
+Very few KPIs are included in the policy goal setting, whereas the KPI related to graduation/retention and the percentage of student evaluation surveys was not found.
+Thus, it does not fully satisfy Principle 1.

-Principle 1: Quality assurance policy and quality goal setting for the postgraduate study programmes of the institution and the academic unit
+Principle 1: Quality assurance policy and quality goal setting

+for the postgraduate study programmes of the institution

+and the academic unit

-Fully compliant Х
+Fully compliant

-Substantially compliant
+Substantially compliant Х

 Partially compliant

 Non-compliant